fossfest/.github/profile/README.md

 2. For everyone else- 249 INR

 ## Expected Participants
-We expect around 100 to 150 people.
+We expect around 100 people

 ## Who all can attend?
 Anyone who is enthusiastic about FOSS technologies.